Skip navigation

 Capstone

-Students will select one of two capstone options, either a thesis or a brief focused on strategic intelligence and national security.
-Each student will be assigned an advisor early in the year.
+Students will select one of two capstone options, either a thesis or a brief focused on a topic related to any of the degree subject areas of strategy, cybersecurity, and intelligence.
+Each student will be assigned an advisor early in the spring semester.
 The advisor will provide or facilitate supervision of the work leading toward the capstone requirement.
-The thesis is a thoroughly researched and well-sourced 8,000–10,000-word research paper.
-The thesis will be supervised and graded by the student’s advisor, as well as by a second SAIS faculty member with a specialization in that field of study.
-The brief is a thoroughly researched and documented 3,000–4,000-word issue paper presented in a 15-minute briefing, followed by a 30-minute Q&A session with at least two faculty members to probe the briefing’s depth and quality.
-The Research Seminar will prepare students for both the capstone thesis and brief.
+The thesis is a thoroughly researched and well-sourced paper, at least 6,000 words long.
+The presentation is a thoroughly researched presentation, using any presentation software, presented in a 15-minute briefing, followed by a 30-minute Q&A session with at least two faculty members to probe the briefing’s depth and quality.
+It must be accompanied by an executive summary with a maximum length of 1,000 words.
+The summary should include a list of references to the best available sources.
+The January Intersession Capstone Research Seminar will prepare students for both the capstone thesis and brief.